-The City, by State law, is authorized to purchase Certificates of Deposit with financial institutions qualified by the Washington Public Deposit Protection Commission; U.S. Treasury and Agency Securities; bankers' acceptances and repurchase agreements, and to invest in the Washington State Treasurer's Local Government Investment Pool (2a7- like).
-In accordance with GASB 31, investments in external 2a7-like pools, money market investments, and participating interest-earning investment contracts with remaining maturities of one year or less at the time of purchase are stated at amortized cost.
+The City, by State law, is authorized to purchase Certificates of Deposit with financial institutions qualified by the Washington Public Deposit Protection Commission; U.S. Treasury and Agency Securities; bankers' acceptances and repurchase agreements, and to invest in the Washington State Treasurer's Local Government Investment Pool.
+In accordance with GASB 31 and GASB 79, investments in money market investments, and participating interest-earning investment contracts with remaining maturities of one year or less at the time of purchase are stated at amortized cost.
 All other investments are stated at fair value.